Field behavior documentation

 Unordered List

-the service does not guarantee the order of the items in the list.
+indicates that the service does not guarantee the order of the items in the

 A field should be described as an unordered list if the service does not guarantee that the order of the elements in the list will match the order that the user sent, including a situation where the service will sort the list on the user’s behalf.